-B or better in the following courses: BIO 194 within the last 5 years
+BIO 216 within the last 5 years B or better in the following courses:

+BIO 194 within the last 5 years

-ADN program 3 PNC program 4
+PNC program @

-C or better in the following courses: C or better in the following courses:
+C or better in the following courses:

-ENG 101 ENG 101
+ENG 101

-ENG 112 or 114 or 116 ENG 112, 114 or 116 (not required for admission)
+ENG 112, 114 or 116 (not required for admission)

-SOC 101 SOC 101 (not required for admission)
+SOC 101 (not required for admission)

-PSY 101 PSY 101

-PSY 217 within last 7 years PSY 217
+PSY 101 PSY 217

-BIO 126 within last 10 years BIO 126 within the last 5 years (not required for admission)
+BIO 126 within the last 5 years (not required for admission)

-Humanities Elective (5) (not required for admission or completio n BIO 194 or BIO 215 within the last 5 years
+BIO 194 or BIO 215 within the last 5 years

-of this certificate) BIO 216 within the last 5 years (not required for admission)

-C+ or better in the following courses: BIO 205 within the last 5 years (not required for admission)
+BIO 216 within the last 5 years (not required for admission) BIO 205 within the last 5 years (not required for admission)

-BIO 205 within the last 5 years

-BIO 215 within the last 5 years

-BIO 216 within the last 5 years
+To plan certificate completion, see the course descriptions in the Catalog or at www.gcc.mass.edu/academics/catalog/classes which specify the planned semester(s) in which the course is to be scheduled.

-- 1 Successful completion of the Test for Essential Academic Skills (TEAS) examination is required to apply to the ADN and PNC programs with the minimal following test scores: - ADN: Composite score (reading, math, science and English) of 65%, including a math score of 70%; English score of 65%; reading score of 71% and science score of 54%, within two years prior to entering the ADN program - PNC.: Composite score (reading, math, science and English) of 50%, including a reading score of 50% and a math score of 55% within 2 years prior to entering the PNC program. - 2 It is strongly recommended that ADN intent students or PNC intent students interested in bridging into the ADN program take BIO 215 instead of BIO 194.
+1 Successful completion of the Test for Essential Academic Skills (TEAS) examination is required to apply to the ADN and PNC programs with the minimal following test scores:

+ADN: Composite score (reading, math, science and English) of 65%, including a math score of 70%; English score of 65%; reading score of 71% and science score of 54%, within two years prior to entering the ADN program

+PNC.: Composite score (reading, math, science and English) of 50%, including a reading score of 50% and a math score of 55% within 2 years prior to entering the PNC program.

+© It is strongly recommended that ADN intent students or PNC intent students interested in bridging into the ADN program take BIO 215 instead of BIO 194.
 This is because PNC students must take BIO 126 before they can take BIO 216 or apply to the ADN program.
 In addition, most transfer institutions will not accept BIO 194 toward the Anatomy & Physiology requirement.
-Be sure to see ADN Bridge Options in catalogue to plan course sequence. - 3 Math admission requirements for the ADN program include MAT 014 Preparatory Course for Statistics or MAT 014S Preparatory Course Self-Paced for Statistics with a C+ or better within 5 years of the program start date or satisfactory placement test scores during placement assessment.
+Be sure to see ADN Bridge Options in catalogue to plan course sequence.

+3 Math admission requirements for the ADN program include MAT 014 Preparatory Course for Statistics or MAT 014S Preparatory Course Self-Paced for Statistics with a C+ or better within 5 years of the program start date or satisfactory placement test scores during placement assessment.
 If student has completed MAT 096 Intermediate Algebra or MAT 096S Intermediate Algebra Self-Paced with a C+ or better within 5 years of program start date or received satisfactory placement test scores during placement assessment, then MAT 014 or MAT 014S is not required for admission.
-Please note that the pre-requisite for MAT 014, MAT 014S and MAT 096 is MAT 095. - (a) Math admission requirements for the PNC program include MAT 095 Introductory Algebra or MAT 095s Introductory Algebra Self-Paced with a C+ or better within 5 years of the program start date or satisfactory placement test scores during placement assessment. - (S) Humanities elective may be any one 3 or 4 credit course from the list of Humanities and Fine Arts General Education Electives in the catalog.
+Please note that the prerequisite for MAT 014, MAT 014S and MAT 096 is MAT 095.

+Math admission requirements for the PNC program include MAT 095 Introductory Algebra or MAT 095S Introductory Algebra Self-Paced with a C+ or better within 5 years of the program start date or satisfactory placement test scores during placement assessment.

+1 Humanities elective may be any one 3 or 4 credit course from the list of Humanities and Fine Arts General Education Electives in the Catalog.